Olejekglejek/Sparta/AWS/ReadM.md

 - how to check Hidden Files and Directories
   `ls -a`
 - The Manual, Flags
+- `man cmd` - Manual of the command
 - what is a wildecards and How to use Wildcards

 Wildcards (also referred to as meta characters) are symbols or special characters that represent other characters.
 You can use them with any command such as ls command or rm command to list or remove files matching a given criteria, receptively.